Armstrong, Potter and Randall District Court and County Court Plan

 VI.Fee and Expense Payment Process for Adults

 A. Court appointed counsel shall be compensated for all reasonable and appropriate services rendered in representing the accused.
-Compensation shall be reasonable for time and effort expended and will be in accordance with a fee schedule adopted and approved by a majority of the judges hearing criminal cases in the county.
+Compensation shall be reasonable for time and effort expended and will be in accordance with the Attorney Fee and Expense Payment Process for Adult Defendant Appointments fee schedule adopted and approved by a majority of the judges hearing criminal cases in the county.

 B. Payment Process: No payment of attorney’s fees will be made other than in accordance with the rules set forth below.

 i.
-An appointed attorney shall fill out and submit a fee voucher to the court for services rendered.
+An appointed attorney shall fill out and submit either a Flat Fee Attorney Voucher or an Hourly Attorney Fee Voucher to the court for services rendered.

 ii.
 The trial judge presiding over the proceedings shall review the request for compensation and either approve or disapprove of the amount requested.